 the target definition.

-When a target requires approval, Google Cloud Deploy generates a Pub/Sub message that can be consumed by an integrated system (such as a ticketing system) subscribing to that message.
+When a target requires approval, Cloud Deploy generates a Pub/Sub message that can be consumed by an integrated system.
+For example, a ticketing system could subscribe to the message to kick off an approval workflow.

-See Managing your delivery pipeline for more information on requiring approvals and approving promotions.
+See Require approval for more information on promotions and managing approval for promotions.

 - Render: start, success, and failure